-Congratulations to these poets on the publication of their new books!
-Join us on Lit Youngstown’s YouTube Channel for a live reading Sunday, September 20 at 7:00 pm EST.
+New Book News!
+We celebrate these poets and the publication of their new books Sunday, April 25 at 7 PM EST. Join us on Lit Youngstown’s YouTube channel for a live reading and conversation.

 Quintin Collins (he/him) is a writer, editor, and Solstice MFA Program assistant director.
 His work appears in various publications, and his second collection, Claim Tickets for Stolen People, winner of the Wheeler Prize, is forthcoming in 2022.
 The Dandelion Speaks of Survival (Cherry Castle Publishing)